MOSAiC: Great Arctic expedition starts | The China Post

 But Polarstern has never fired a shot at a polar bear.
 Because first and foremost, they are curious about us, and that’s why they appear.
 Since they are also very anxious, they can easily be driven away by noise.
 So, these are not risks that bring great dangers, if you respond correctly.

 The far greater challenges lie more in the extreme situation of being so far away from home for so long.
 Especially in winter we work in complete darkness.
 In addition, we are constantly together with many other people, there is no privacy.
-Communication via the internet, satellites and telephone, is also limited.
+Communication via the internet, satellites and telephone, is also limited because there is only one satellite communication system that still functions north of 75 degrees north.

 Read more: Scientists say atmosphere carrying microplastics to the Arctic